krelinga/transcode/ffmpeg_experiments/README.md

 ### attempt_002.sh

-This is better in that it seems to preserve all of the subtitles & audio tracks, but the output aspect ratio is still messed up.
+This is better in that it seems to preserve all of the subtitles & audio tracks, but still has some problems:
+- the "default" bit in the audio track metadata is only retained in the case where it is set to "false".
+- the aspect ratio is still messed up.